 Lastly, while it’s true that male marijuana plants will not produce buds, this doesn’t mean that they don’t contain any THC, as it was once believed.
 In fact, while male flowers will have significantly less THC than female flowers, the leaves of male plants have more THC than a female’s leaves.

-For growers that don’t want to spend the time cloning plants or searching for signs of height, there is a way growers have found to identify sex just from the seeds.
-While it’s not a scientific method and results are not 100 percent guaranteed, growers who have tried it have reported a success rate of 90 percent.
+For growers that don’t want to spend the time cloning plants or searching for signs of height, there may be ways to identify sex just from the seeds.
+While this is not a scientifically proven method and certainly isn't guaranteed, some growers swear by using this method to identify the sex of a seed before it is planted.

 Sexing seeds is done during the germination stage, when the seed just begins to sprout.
 It’s thought that if the seed sprouts at the top or the bottom of the seed, the plant is likely a female.
 However, if the sprout appears at the side of the seed, the plant is most likely male.
-Again, this isn’t a way to determine a plant’s sex exactly, but it does again, give growers an idea of what plants need a special eye kept on them.
+Again, this isn’t a full proof way of identifying the sex of a plant and I would not advise using this as the sole method of sexing marijuana plants, but it does again, give growers an idea of what plants need a special eye kept on them.

-Sexing marijuana can be a longer process than many growers are hoping for, but it’s an important part of the job.
+Sexing marijuana can often be a longer process than many growers are hoping for, but it’s a vitally important part of the job.
 When growers are looking for beautiful, potent buds, male and female plants simply cannot be grown near each other, so they need to be identified as early as possible.
-There are many ways to do it and as growers become more familiar with the process, they will understand which one is easiest and works best for them.